orbiteleven/nodes-talk-2/README.md

 Continuing with our MVC pattern, we'll add a controller for blog posts, a Model to do some in-memory storage, views and dummy data.

 Note that we're not trying to create an ORM or even best practices with data sanitation and storage.
 This is for demonstration purposes only.

+## 06-async-and-persistent: Add MongoDB persistence and introduce I/O async callbacks

+Every time we shut the server down, we loose our data.
+Adding a persistence layer prevents that, however it introduces another issue: how do we get around Node.js's asynchronous nature?
+The answer: callbacks!